 For Wooden Doors

 The lock at waist height will be a mortice lock.
 This lock needs to be a British Standard 5 Lever Dead or Sash Lock dated 2007.
 To see what you have, you need to look at the faceplate.
 The faceplate is located where the deadbolt comes out of the lock.
-On the faceplate, there will be a number of marks.
+On the faceplate, there will be some marks.
 It will have the manufacturers name, the number of levers and hopefully a British Kite Mark dated 2007.
 Please see the picture below this paragraph.
 To comply with your home content insurance policy, then you must have a British Standard 5 Lever Mortice Lock fitted.

 As an aside, it is worth fitting a door viewer to your wooden door.
 This will allow you to see who is at your front door without having to open it.
 The door viewer pictured below will give you 120-degree viewing arc from the inside of your property.